osg-htc/dHTC-Campus-Workshop-2021/index.md

 <p>In this installment of dHTC Campus Workshops offered by the <a href="https://path-cc.io/">Partnership to Advance Throughput Computing (PATh)</a>, we'll offer a half-day training on "Using and Facilitating the Use of dHTC and OSG", followed by a half-day of Virtual Office Hours on all things dHTC for campus cyberinfrastructure (CI) staff.
 Registration is required for participants to receive virtual meeting room details via email.</p>

-    <p>This 3-hour training will include hands-on and discussion-based exercises on the following topics:</p>
+    <p>This 3-hour training will include hands-on and discussion-based exercises on the following topics:
     <ul>
       <li>Introduction to distributed high throughput computing (dHTC) approaches and systems</li>
       <li>How to execute computational work on the <a href="https://opensciencegrid.org/">Open Science Grid</a> (and via the <a href="https://www.osgconnect.net">OSG Connect service</a>)</li>